 How to Protect: For protection, keep away from peeled paints and avoid removing paint by open-flame burning, sanding, or dry scraping.
-Keep the house mopped and clean and ensure that children never are exposed to lead particles because their bodies absorb more lead easily than adults do.
+Keep the house mopped and clean and ensure that children never are exposed to lead particles because their bodies absorb more lead quickly than adults do.

 The source of the semi-volatile organic chemicals in homes comes from sprays, liquids, powders, foggers, crystals, sticks, and balls that are used to kill and regulate pests.